sudorob0/Quiz_grades/README.md

 # Quiz_grades
-A program written in Java to input grades and return grade averages
+A program written in Java to input grades and return grade averages and letter grade

 This is my first Java program, it really helped me to learn the java syntax.